uberbruns/Autolink/README.md

 If you choose to create a folder all direct subfolders will be scanned for hidden files so those subfolders can end up in the target folder as symlinks or folders to.

+## Example

-Here is an example of a project directory that is synched to a dropbox excluding the folder "Internal"
+Here is an example of a source directory that is synched to a dropbox excluding the folder "Internal"

 ![Help](misc/help.png)